 ARTUNER exhibits both young and established artists who are featured in a curated setting.
-We provide an intimate visual experience, in order to create an environment traditionally reserved only for established collectors.
-An unparalleled level of support and expert insight sets ARTUNER apart from their online competitors.
-Exhibitions on ARTUNER (or, curations) are accompanied by a series of insights that relate to artists on display and pertinent themes surrounding the work that is being shown.
+We provide an intimate visual experience in order to create an environment that was traditionally reserved only for established collectors.
+Exhibitions on ARTUNER (or, curations) are accompanied by a series of insights related to the artists on display, as well as pertinent themes surrounding their work.
 Curations are assembled with the assistance of highly regarded curators who are currently involved with, or have worked with, leading institutions in the art world.
-Expert guidance is offered both on and off the site with Eugenio and our London based staff personally responding to questions and enquiries about the works on display.
-ARTUNER specializes in offering original works of art for insider prices.
+Expert guidance is offered both on and off the site, with Eugenio and our London based staff personally responding to questions and enquiries about the works on display.
 All artworks can be viewed in ultra-high definition, rendering every detail of the work visible and/or "viewed in a room" to scale.
 Exclusive content on the site is aimed at keeping collectors informed about trends in collecting art: articles range from the care of fine art photography to interviews with museum directors, collectors and artists.
-In addition to offering online curations ARTUNER has hosted a variety of physical exhibitions including Gabriele de Santis’s On the Run and an exhibition of new works by Phoebe Collings-James, both at the Italian Cultural Institute in London.
-During Artissima in Turin (November 2014) ARTUNER hosted the exhibition Bunkering in Paradise/The Rest of Us Just Live in It in a warehouse space that included works by Adriano Costa, Max Ruf and Sebastian Lloyd Rees.
-At present, ARTUNER is hosting an exhibition titled Open Source: Art at the Eclipse of Capitalism online and at Galerie Max Hetzler's spaces in Berlin and Paris.
-Open Source: Art at the Eclipse of Capitalism which includes works by: Allora & Calzadilla, Cory Arcangel, Bernadette Corporation, Ian Cheng, Simon Denny, Jeff Elrod, John Gerrard, Calla Henkel & Max Pitegoff, Pierre Huyghe, Alex Israel, Daniel Keller, John Kelsey, Josh Kline, Agnieszka Kurant, Ajay Kurian, Louise Lawler, Mark Leckey, Michel Majerus, Megan Marrin & Tyler Dobson, Katja Novitskova, Albert Oehlen, Laura Owens, Seth Price, Richard Prince, Sebastian Lloyd Rees, Tabor Robak, Pamela Rosenkranz, Hugh Scott-Douglas, Steven Shearer, Reena Spaulings, Frank Stella, Rirkrit Tiravanija, Kelley Walker and Christopher Wool.
-Prior to this, ARTUNER hosted a talk between the artist Matthew Stone and the revered curator, Norman Rosenthal, at the artist’s studio in London along with an online exhibition.
+In addition to offering online curations, ARTUNER has hosted a variety of physical exhibitions including Gabriele de Santis’s ‘On the Run’ and an exhibition of new works by Phoebe Collings-James, both at the Italian Cultural Institute in London.
+During Artissima in Turin (November 2014,) ARTUNER hosted the exhibition Bunkering in Paradise/The Rest of Us Just Live in It, at a warehouse space that included works by Adriano Costa, Max Ruf and Sebastian Lloyd Rees.
+ARTUNER's most recent collaboration with a physical gallery was Open Source: Art at the Eclipse of Capitalism.
+This exhibition is now online and was also on display at Galerie Max Hetzler's spaces in Berlin and Paris until April 18th, 2015.
+Open Source: Art at the Eclipse of Capitalism includes works by: Allora & Calzadilla, Cory Arcangel, Bernadette Corporation, Ian Cheng, Simon Denny, Jeff Elrod, John Gerrard, Calla Henkel & Max Pitegoff, Pierre Huyghe, Alex Israel, Daniel Keller, John Kelsey, Josh Kline, Agnieszka Kurant, Ajay Kurian, Louise Lawler, Mark Leckey, Michel Majerus, Megan Marrin & Tyler Dobson, Katja Novitskova, Albert Oehlen, Laura Owens, Richard Prince, Sebastian Lloyd Rees, Tabor Robak, Pamela Rosenkranz, Hugh Scott-Douglas, Steven Shearer, Reena Spaulings, Frank Stella, Rirkrit Tiravanija, Kelley Walker and Christopher Wool.
+Prior to this, ARTUNER hosted a talk between the artist Matthew Stone and the revered curator, Norman Rosenthal, at the artist’s studio in London, along with an online exhibition.
+ARTUNER has hosted Studioscape: South London which included works by Frank Ammerlaan, Charlotte Develter, Paul Kneale, and Isabel Yellin, along with organised tours to the studios of participating artists.
+Over the summer of 2015 ARTUNER hosted an artist residency and exhibition for Stephen Felton on the island of Sifnos, Greece.
+Last month ARTUNER hosted an online curation of new works by Paul Kneale.
+The artist has also been featured in an ARTUNER pop-up show in Turin during Artissima week, now online: Michael Armitage, Paul Kneale & Tabor Robak.
 Other artists who have been featured on ARTUNER are Martin Barre, Sol Calero, James Clarkson, Stephen Felton, Brad Grievson, Imi Knoebel, Nick Mauss, Jonathan Monk, Elisabeth Neel, Alek O., Ruairiadh O'Connell, Oliver Osborne, David Ostrowski, Florian Pumhosl, Dan Rees, and Christian Rosa, Nicholas Deshayes, Rowena Harris, Raphael Hefti, Yelena Popova, Emanuel Röhss and Artie Vierkant.
-Photographs by Daido Moriyama and Nobuyoshi Araki are still available as well as modern and vintage c-print photographs by Luigi Ghirri.
+Photographs by Daido Moriyama and Nobuyoshi Araki, as well as modern and vintage c-print photographs by Luigi Ghirri are available still.
 Welcome to ARTUNER.